 Sprinkle your (still wet) cast iron griddle down with the coarse salt and scrub it in really well with your non-abrasive scrubber.

-scrubbing griddle with coarse salt and a scrub daddy
+scrubbing a cast iron griddle covered in coarse salt with a scrub sponge.

-Again, the Scour Daddy is perfect for this!
+Again, the scour sponge is perfect for this!
 Make sure to get into the corners of your cookware.
 Those edges are notorious for holding onto baked-on food.

 Rinse the remaining salt off of the griddle and give it a quick wash with warm water.
 Once you wash it down and all of the salt is gone, do not let it sit in the sink.
 Instead, take it right back to the gas stovetop.